nicshrly/cse15l-lab-reports/lab5.md

   tail -n 1 result.txt > result.txt

  ## Leading TA Response
  Is the error caused by both the head and tail commands, or could it be just one that is causing the error?
-Try adding a cat command inbtween the head and tail commands to see how each modies the result.txt file.
+Try adding a cat command in between the head and tail commands to see how each modies the result.txt file.

  ## Student Follow-up Response